SergeyTeplyakov/DissectingTheCode/posts/2018/02 - Performance characteristics of async methods.md

-# The Performance Characteristics of Async Methods
+# The Performance Characteristics of Async Methods in C#

 In the last two blog posts we've covered [the internals of async methods](https://blogs.msdn.microsoft.com/seteplia/2017/11/30/dissecting-the-async-methods-in-c/) in C# and then we looked at [the extensibility points](https://blogs.msdn.microsoft.com/seteplia/2018/01/11/extending-the-async-methods-in-c/) the C# compiler provides to adjust the behavior of async methods.
 Today we're going to explore the performance characteristics of async methods.